The 10 Best 50th Birthday Ideas in London

 Book a luxury stay in a Plum Guide home

 Big birthdays mean maximising the celebrations across a whole weekend – preferably to include a stay somewhere with all the creature comforts.
 And who, frankly, has the time or patience to risk a lumpy mattress or poor shower pressure, least of all on their 50th birthday?
-So Plum Guide’s gloriously neurotic critics have checked everything to make sure its holiday rental homes are up to standard – from the location right down to the art on the walls.
-This means Plum Guide lists the world’s top 3% of rental homes.
+So Plum Guide’s gloriously neurotic critics have checked everything to make sure our holiday rental homes are up to standard – from the location right down to the art on the walls.
+This means Plum Guide lists only top 3% of rental homes.
 You’ll find a London home to suit every impeccable taste, meaning less time navigating 'up and coming' neighbourhoods miles out of town and more time for you to concentrate on celebrating.